Logos II allows you to use a scanner to read bar-coded data, improving the accuracy of entry and speed.

 USB Check Scanner Installation Instructions

-These instructions are shipped with a Check Scanner Installation CD when a MagTek scanner is ordered from Logos.
+These instructions are shipped with a Check Scanner Installation CD when a MagTek scanner is ordered from Logos. no longer an option

 Plug your check scanner (shipped separately) into a USB port on your computer, and attach the power cord.